The Detail Tab

 • Boxes - Select boxes to the left of a line to select that line, or click the top box to select all records in the view.

-• Recalculate/Return to Original Rates - Reset the selected lines to the Pay Type rate, or the Pay Item rate if the Pay Type rate is not set.
+• Recalculate/Return to Original Rates - Reset the selected lines to the pay type rate, or the pay item rate if the pay type does not have a default rate.
 Additional information below!

 • Update Pay Items - Update the selected pay items.
 Additional information below!